 Halls Creek is the gateway to the extraordinary wetlands of Lake Gregory (known to the local Walmajarri people as Paraku), home to 70 species of waterbirds and 175 aquatic species.
 More than 100,000 birds are regular visitors to the wetlands, so there’ll be plenty of opportunities for birdwatching when you visit.

 Halls Creek is also the closest town to the awe-inspiring Wolfe Creek Crater National Park.
 Don’t be put off by the name – this park has nothing to do with John Jarratt, and everything to do with a meteorite that hit Earth travelling at 15km (9mi) per second, 300,000 years ago.
 The result was the second-largest meteorite crater in the world, and today, standing on the rim of the massive circular crater is an incredible sight.

 On the nine-hour bus trip from Broome to Halls Creek, you can watch the wilderness of the Kimberley region go by through panoramic windows, while you relax and recharge in your reclining leather seat with plenty of legroom.
-You can also stay connected with free WiFi and in-seat USB chargers – make sure you post your pics to Instagram with the #GreyhoundAustralia hashtag!
+You can also stay connected with in-seat USB chargers.

 You can reserve the window or aisle seat of your choice with our seat selection feature, and you can stay up-to-date with any service delays that might affect your trip from Broome to Halls Creek with our real-time coach tracker.